 Background Regarding the Coastal Marshlands Protection and Shore Protection Committees

-The Committees issue permits for activities that occur within the jurisdiction of these state laws including waterfront development such as marinas and community docks, residential and commercial shorefront development, beach crossovers, beach nourishment, and bank stabilization.
+The committees issue permits for activities that occur within the jurisdiction of these state laws including waterfront development such as marinas and community docks, residential and commercial shorefront development, beach crossovers, beach nourishment, and bank stabilization.
 The Coastal Resources Division, Habitat Management Program serves as staff to these committees as part of the division’s administration of these laws through the Georgia Coastal Management Program.

-The Board of Natural Resources appoints the Committees.
-Until recently the Committee composition was three members.
-In 2004, legislation was passed expanding the Committees by 2 members effective July 2004.
+Per its bylaws, the Board of Natural Resources appoints the membership of these committees.
+For many years, the committee composition was three members.
+In 2004, legislation was passed expanding the committees by two members.
 Three of the five members must reside in one of the six ocean-facing counties of the Georgia coast.
-The Commissioner of Natural Resources is an obligatory seat; the other member may be from the coast or anywhere in the State.
+The Commissioner of Natural Resources is an obligatory seat; the other member may be from the coast or anywhere in the state.
 Currently, all members except the Commissioner of Natural Resources reside in coastal Georgia.
 Members serve 4-year terms and are eligible for reappointment to two successive terms.

-Committee meetings are held at a location in one of the six ocean-facing counties and typically occur every two months in frequency.
-Meetings are always held on the coast.
+Committee meetings are held at a location in one of the six ocean-facing counties and typically occur every two months.
 The schedule is variable depending on the projects in the queue that are ready for committee action, the schedule availability of the Committee members, etc.

-The Marsh Act provides that minor projects impacting less than 0.1 acre can be issued by the Commissioner of Natural Resources on behalf of the CMPC following CMPC review by mail, unless a Committee members requests that a project be reviewed at a full Committee meeting.
+The CMPA allows for minor projects impacting less than 0.1 acre to be authorized by the Commissioner of Natural Resources on behalf of the CMPC following CMPC review by mail.
+However, any CMPC member can request that a minor project be reviewed at a full meeting open to the public.

 On more controversial or larger projects, a public hearing may be held in advance of the committee meeting.
 CMPC and SPC meetings are open to the public, who can make comment on the proposed projects under consideration during the meeting.

 The mission of the Department of Natural Resources is to sustain, enhance, protect and conserve Georgia’s natural, historic and cultural resources for present and future generations, while recognizing the importance of promoting the development of commerce and industry that utilize sound environmental practices.